DataDog/datadog-agent/Dockerfiles/agent/README.md

 ### Node label collection

 The agent can collect node labels from the APIserver and report them as host tags.
 This feature is disabled by default, as it is usually redundant with cloud provider host tags.
 If you need to do so, you can provide a node label -> host tag mapping in the `DD_KUBERNETES_NODE_LABELS_AS_TAGS` environment variable.
 The format is the inline JSON described in the [tagging section](#Tagging).

+### Kubernetes node name as aliases

+By default, the agent is using the kubernetes _node name_ as an alias that can be used to forward metrics and events.
+This allows to submit events and metrics from remote hosts.
+However, if you have several clusters where some nodes could have similar node names, some host alias collisions could occur.
+To prevent those, the agent supports the use of a cluster-unique identifier (such as the actual cluster name), through the environment variable `DD_CLUSTERNAME`.
+That identifier will be added to the node name as a host alias, and avoid collision issues altogether.

 ### Legacy Kubernetes Versions